openhab/openhab-docs/rules/concepts.md

 Rules can also remind you of things, for example, that you opened the window hours ago and forgot that it is open? openHAB can send a notification to your phone.

-Most users coming from commercial smart home systems will know the concept of "Scenes".
-These *Scenes*, which are for example supported in Apple's HomeKit or Philips Hue, allow us users to set the state of multiple devices with a single action.
-In openHAB, there is nothing called "Scenes", but you can easily use rules to build the scenes functionality.
+Other systems may have a concept of *Automations*, *Tasks*, and other terms.
+In openHAB, rules are used to implement all of these concepts.

 ## Parts of a Rule